Stephen M. Walt is a distinguished academic who writes about international relations theory, grand strategy, and American foreign policy.

 I’m a realist, and that informs my views on U.S. statecraft.
 Realists believe that states are the key actors in world affairs, and that the absence of an effective world government forces major powers to compete for security and advantage.
 Domestic politics, norms, interdependence and the like are not irrelevant, but the distribution of power is still the most important factor shaping what states do.
 As for American statecraft, I believe the United States is still the most powerful single state in the world, and its geographic position in the Western hemisphere also means it is far more secure than any of its rivals.
 The central task of U.S. foreign policy, therefore, should be to maintain a dominant position in its own region and to prevent a “peer competitor” like China from dominating Asia, so that it cannot project power around the world with impunity.
 But the United States should stop trying to spread its own values through military power or other coercive means, and instead promote them abroad primarily by setting a better example at home.

-You are, I think it is fair to say, one of the most prominent realist scholars in the world, but ‘realism’ means many things to many people—where do you situate yourself in this broad church of ideas?
+You are one of the most prominent realist scholars in the world, but ‘realism’ means many things to many people—where do you situate yourself in this broad church of ideas?

 Realism is a broad perspective on international affairs; there are many competing theories within it, and realists don’t agree on all policy issues.
 I’m not a strict “structural” realist like my mentor Kenneth Waltz or my occasional co-author John Mearsheimer because I place greater weight on geography, military doctrines, and perceived intentions than they do.
 I am sometimes labelled a “defensive realist” based on some of my early writings, but that label doesn’t really capture my worldview completely.
 It is also important to remember that realism isn’t a religion or nationality or a club one joins; it is simply a theoretical perspective that tell us a great deal about international politics.
 But it doesn’t tell us everything, and I’m happy to use other theories or to focus on domestic politics if it is more useful in a particular case.
 I tend to start with realism, however, because I find it the most useful despite its limitations.
 I sometimes say that “realism is the worst theory of world politics, except for all the others.”